Do you know how to relax? Why you should make time to do nothing

 When was the last time you did absolutely nothing?

-As overworked New Yorkers, we tend to take a type-A approach even when it comes to relaxation.
+As overworked women (with student loans to pay off and corporate ladders to climb), we tend to take a type-A approach even when it comes to relaxation.

 We jam massage and acupuncture appointments in between meetings.
 We dash to yoga class.
 Even a meditation practice can become a task that requires energy and focus.